The 4201 Schools Association has launched a letter campaign.

 Join the Saturday Program for free activities to connect with other Deaf/HH children ages 5 and up.
 Participate in events, field trips around NYC, and parent/caregiver groups.

-Especially for our families new to the Deaf community, the learning curve can feel big!
-Wherever you are in your journey we are here to support your learning as a parent/guardian.
+Especially for families new to the Deaf community, the learning curve can feel big!
+If you are not sure where to begin, explore our

 For more...